xpander-ai/custom-agents-assets/agno-template/README.md

 ## Notes

 - Ensure you have Python 3.9+ installed
-- The agent uses GPT-4o by default, but can be configured for other models
+- The agent uses GPT-4.1 by default, but can be configured for other models
-- For production deployment, review and update the Dockerfile as needed
 - The template includes thinking tools for enhanced reasoning capabilities